Laugharne/solana_token_extensions/markdown/reallocate_size.md

 const mint = await createMint(
 	connection,                // Solana connection object
-	pkPayer,                   // Payer account that funds the transaction pkMintAuthority.publicKey, // Mint authority (who can mint tokens) pkMintAuthority.publicKey, // Freeze authority (who can freeze accounts, here it's the same as the mint authority) decimals,                  // Number of decimal places (0 means whole units, like NFTs or tickets) undefined,                 // Optional multisig mint authority (not used here) undefined,                 // Optional multisig freeze authority (not used here)
+	kpPayer,                   // Payer account that funds the transaction kpMintAuthority.publicKey, // Mint authority (who can mint tokens) kpMintAuthority.publicKey, // Freeze authority (who can freeze accounts, here it's the same as the mint authority) decimals,                  // Number of decimal places (0 means whole units, like NFTs or tickets) undefined,                 // Optional multisig mint authority (not used here) undefined,                 // Optional multisig freeze authority (not used here)